Bennett Valley AVA: Soils

 Bennett Valley viticultural area soils vary from the surrounding areas, due to the different composition percentages of its predominant Goulding-Toomes-Guenoc Association.
 There are differences in the distribution of Spreckels, Laniger, Haire, and Red Hill clay loam soils between the Bennett Valley viticultural area and nearby portions of the Sonoma Valley viticultural area.
 Soils in the Sonoma Mountain viticultural area, other than the overlapping portion, vary from those within the Bennett Valley area.
-The foothills soils, comprised primarily of the Goulding-Toomes-Guenoc Association, are of a volcanic origin that include lava flows, tuff beds, sandstone, gravel, and some conglomerate.
+The foothills soils, consisting primarily of the Goulding-Toomes-Guenoc Association, are of a volcanic origin that include lava flows, tuff beds, sandstone, gravel, and some conglomerate.
 The lower slopes and valley floor soils have more variety, including some of alluvial origin.
 The distribution of Spreckels loam, a well-drained loam with clay subsoil is about 24 percent in the Bennett Valley area, 27 percent in the Sonoma Mountain viticultural area, and almost 42 percent in the common area that overlaps the two areas.